GLOBAL MARKETS-Dollar, stocks advance on U.S. jobless data

 By Herbert Lash

-NEW YORK, Sept 26 (Reuters) - The dollar rose and global stocks edged higher, led by gains on Wall Street, after weekly U.S. jobless claims data suggested an improving labor market, though investors kept an eye on the ongoing impasse in budget and debt negotiations in Washington.
+NEW YORK, Sept 26 (Reuters) - The dollar rose and global stocks edged higher, led by gains on Wall Street, after weekly U.S. jobless claims data suggested an improving labor market, though investors kept an eye on the impasse over budget and debt talks in Washington.

-The data eased some concerns about the U.S. economy that were spurred by the Federal Reserve’s recent decision to keep its stimulus program intact, to the surprise of many investors.
-Indeed, the jobs data could support the Fed’s plan to begin winding that program down.
+The data helped ease concerns about the U.S. economy that the Federal Reserve raised last week when it left its stimulus program intact to the surprise of many investors.
+The jobs data could support the Fed’s plan to begin winding that program down.

 “The sky is not falling, things are picking up,” said Chris Rupkey, managing director and chief financial economist at Bank of Tokyo-Mitsubishi UFJ.
 “A very good monthly jobs report is out there somewhere on the horizon.
 The Fed may have to wind down and exit these policies quicker than they think.”